edbmiller/spython/README.md

  - LOAD_NAME
  - ADD
  - MAKE_FUNCTION
+ - RETURN
+ - CALL_FUNCTION

-...and next we'll implement CALL_FUNCTION and RETURN with a callstack.
-We have a FunctionDef AST node with a name and instruction offset which emits MAKE_FUNCTION and STORE_NAME,\<name\> after its code logic bytecodes have been emitted.
+We have a FunctionDef AST node with a name and body, which emits (in this order):

-Basic idea: we remember the instruction offset we've jumped from in the caller frame - when we return, we push the return'd value onto the value stack of the frame "below", and jump to the remembered instruction.
+ - MAKE_FUNCTION,\<int\> with arg the int offset of the line after the final line of the function body
+ - bytecode instructions for the function body
+ - STORE_NAME,\<str\> with arg the function name

+On MAKE_FUNCTION opcodes, the stack VM will:
+ - allocate a PyFuncObject with a reference `function_start_offset` to the int offset of the first instruction of the function body
+ - push this object onto stack

+...and after the subsequent STORE_NAME, we insert into the variables hashtable (after casting to PyObject).

 ## To-do

+ - implement stack machine logic for CALL_FUNCTION

+## To-do eventually...

  - fix memory leaks
- - add functions
  - add some builtins e.g. `print`
  - add reference counting